sjcobb2022/obsidian/Software Engineering/Software Engineering - 5-10-2022.md

 #### Incremental Development

-Dewvelop system sin parts, each part providing some useful function to the customer
+Develop systems in parts, each part providing some useful function to the customer

 Could be imagined as multiple mini waterfalls if plan driven.